Right now only, you can buy the course for a 10% discount.

 5. Enhancing security: These investigations bolster the overall security infrastructure of banks, fortifying their capabilities to counter potential threats effectively.

-6. Transparency and integrity: AML investigations exemplify a bank’s commitment to transparency and integrity, earning the confidence of both customers and regulatory bodies through their open and honest approach to their operations.
+6. Transparency and integrity: AML compliance exemplify a bank’s commitment to transparency and integrity, earning the confidence of both customers and regulatory bodies through their open and honest approach to their operations.

 What Triggers AML Investigations?